Iceland's geothermal energy resources make it the perfect location for greenhouse production.

 Quality produce with zero carbon footprint

-- Iceland offers clean, low cost geothermal energy with plenty of access to clean hot and cold water.
+- Iceland offers clean, competitively priced geothermal energy with plenty of access to clean hot and cold water.

 - That means no carbon footprint and excellent opportunities for different kinds of production, such as vegetables and spices.